-Understanding of the concepts of water flow in unsaturated soils has gained added relevance in landfill design because of the increased number of alternative covers that have been recently designed and constructed for waste containment and mine-tailing facilities.
-Specifically, capillary barriers have recently been used in lieu of geomembrane liners in multiple projects located in arid and semi-arid sites (e.g. in the western United States, Western Australia, and South Africa).
-It turns out that not only geosynthetics can be used in capillary barrier systems but, as will be demonstrated in this paper, they provide performance superior to that of soil-only capillary barriers.
-Geosynthetic capillary barriers have been recently permitted, designed and constructed in high-visibility, hazardous waste facilities in the United States.
-Although the focus of this paper is on the use of geosynthetic capillary barriers for landfill and mine-tailing covers, it should be recognized that an understanding of water flow in unsaturated geosynthetics can also be useful in the design of optimized drainage layers, pavement systems, reinforcedsoil structures involving poorly draining backfills, and agricultural applications, all of which involve unsaturated soils.
+Understanding of the concepts of water flow in unsaturated soils has gained added relevance in landfill design due to the increased number of alternative covers that have been recently designed and constructed for waste containment and mine tailing facilities.
+Specifically, capillary barriers have been recently used in lieu of geomembrane liners in multiple projects located in arid and semiarid sites (e.g. in the Western United States, Western Australia, South Africa).
+It turns out that geosynthetics not only can be used in capillary barrier systems but, as will be demonstrated in this paper, they provide superior performance to soil-only capillary barriers.
+Geosynthetic capillary barriers have been recently permitted, designed, and constructed in high-visibility, hazardous waste facilities in the United States.